 Babies’ skin is significantly more sensitive than teens’ and adults’ skin.

 Visible rashes and itchiness will appear if you bathe your baby in hard water.

-This is what’s known as eczema, and while it can be treated with certain ointments, it might end up leading to an even worse condition in the future if you keep showering your baby in hard water.
+According to WebMD, This is what’s known as eczema, and while it can be treated with certain ointments, it might end up leading to an even worse condition in the future if you keep showering your baby in hard water.